andibarg/photometry-converter/README.md

 lm = mW2lm(mW = 827, specdata)

 # Find luminous intensity
-cd = lm2cd(lm, angledata)
+cd = lm2cd(lm, beamdata)
 ```
-Alternatively, you can create a class instance as follows:
+Alternatively, you can create a class instance.
+In the following example the beam profile is specified via the apexangle:
 ```
 import photometry_converter as pc